Today, the Ovation Spain DMC Team is sharing 3 essential Spanish recipes to cook at home. We hope this brings a taste of Spain to your kitchen!

-A Spanish omelette is the definition of traditional Spanish cuisine: simple to make, clean flavours, and the best ingredients.
+A Spanish omelette is the definition of traditional Spanish cuisine.
+It is simple to make, has clean flavours, and includes the best ingredients.
 Crispy, fried potatoes and eggs make up this popular Spanish Tortilla recipe, perfect for picnics, parties, bbq’s, or your traditional Tapas menu!
 Upgrade your omelette now!

 Ingredients (4 people)